c-toolbox/OpenSpace-Video-Creator/README.md

 4. Go to file `...\src-tauri\tauri.conf.json` and add reference the resource under `bundle -> resources` The outro should now be accessible from the code (which you'll have to figure out yourself 😉)

+## Other things and good-to-knows
+Below you will find some additional information that may be good to know.

-##### Space is not as big as you think (hard drives)
+### Space is not as big as you think (HDD / SDD storage)
-Generating the PNG sequence takes a lot of space.
+Generating the PNG sequence takes a lot of space (issue [#4](https://github.com/c-toolbox/OpenSpace-Video-Creator/issues/4) would solve this).</br>
-Using screenshots in 720p (30fps) you will generate about 4,5 GB worht of PNGs.
+Using screenshots in 720p (30fps) you will generate about 4,5 GB worht of PNGs.</br>
-Using screenshots in 1440p (30fps) you will generate about 10,5 GB worth of PNGs.
+Using screenshots in 1440p (30fps) you will generate about 10,5 GB worth of PNGs.</br>
 Default OpenSpace rendering (and screenshot) resolution for 1080p screen is 720p and 1440p for a 4K monitor.

 <div>
 And don't worry, the program cleans up after itself <p style="display: inline; font-size: x-large">🧹🗑️</p>
 </div>

+### Don't tell anyone, but...
+... there is a way to disable automatic outro, change FPS (30 or 60 for now), remove the time limit for recordings and to show all existing recordings (not limited to last 24 hours).
+In order to show these options, input the _Konami code_ 🎮🕹️

+This options are now shown by default as we always want the outro and other settings as default for the workshops.
+However, there may be times when someone wants to use this tool under other circumstances.

-### A cautionary tale...
+## A cautionary tale...
 The source code is messy.

 ```